willmcgugan/textual-speedups/README.md

 Currently, the classes in geometry.py have a Rust implementation.
 This includes `Offset`, `Size`, `Region`, and `Spacing`.
+These classes are used a lot internally when updating layout in particular.

 ## How much faster?

 That is yet to be determined.
 A little profiling suggests that pretty much all methods are several of magnitude faster than the pure-Python versions.
 This should add up to a respectable improvement, but until I've written a benchmark tool I won't be able to quantify that.

+Note that unless your Textual app is particularly complex, you might not even notice a difference!

 ## Bugs?